vojtechsisma/tailwind-workshop/src/exercises/02-states/README.md

 # 02-states

-Make the card from previous exercises reactable to mouse hover and disabled state, you can add some scaling or reduce opacity for the disabled state.
+Make the card from previous exercises to respond to mouse hover and disabled state, you can add some scaling or reduce opacity for the disabled state.

 ## Useful links